mykelalvis/FT/Traveller/WORKING/ZhodaniBase/Fessor Subsector.md

 At **Gwydion** the free trader Themis has crashed.
 An adventure about the investigation of the crash is found in JTAS 16 (Last flight of the Themis).

 Rebel leader Enoc su-Krang has hired a number of mercenary contingents to take over the government at **Pynchan**.
-In JTAS 7 (Pursue and Destroy) the events of a small mercenary group is played.
+In JTAS7 (Pursue and Destroy) the events of a small mercenary group is played.
 (Here it is recommended that, Mercenary and Azhanti High Lightning rules are used, but I would suggest Striker rules.)

 On **Orval** there is a brotherhood of monks that brew a very good beer.
 They can be quite violent when defending their brewing secrets.